 Mexico.
 The primary customer in the Mexican market is the state-owned oil company, PEMEX.
-The Cantarell field, which according to the EIA is PEMEX's largest offshore oil field, has declined from approximately 2.14 million barrels per day to 500,000 barrels per day.
+The Cantarell field, which according to the EIA is PEMEX's largest offshore oilfield, has declined from approximately 2.14 million barrels per day to 500,000 barrels per day.
 In 2010, 54% of Mexico's total crude oil production came from the Cantarell field and the Ku-Maloob-Zaap field, both of which are located in the Bay of Campeche.
 In its July 2011 Outlook, PEMEX highlighted that 60% of its prospective resources, or 29.5 billion barrels of oil equivalent, are in the deepwater Gulf of Mexico.
 However, in order to develop this resource, PEMEX will likely need to tap the expertise of non-Mexican international oil companies.
 Under Article 27 of the Mexican constitution, private persons or companies (other than the state-owned PEMEX) are not allowed to carry out the exploration for petroleum, and solid, liquid, or gaseous hydrocarbons.
 As a result, while we believe that Mexico could develop into a large market for deepwater activity, we do not expect this to occur until the Mexican government has found a solution to their constitutional constraints.
-Currently, there are four floating rigs and 24 jack-up rigs drilling offshore Mexico.
-PEMEX has announced that there are no plans to add another floating rig, however three more high-spec jack-up rigs will be added.

-We began working in Mexico in 2002 and currently have seven vessels working there under long-term contracts and two vessels working under spot contracts.
+We anticipate the outcome of the recent Presidential election in Mexico should result in favorable changes in the offshore exploration and production of oil and natural gas in this region.
+Currently, there are four floating rigs and 26 jack-up rigs drilling offshore Mexico.
+PEMEX has announced that there are no plans to add another floating rig for the remainder of 2012, however two more high-spec jack-up rigs will be added.
+We began working in Mexico in 2002 and currently have seven vessels working there under long-term contracts.
 We will continue to actively bid additional vessels into Mexico as tenders are issued by PEMEX.

-As of April 30, 2012 we currently have nearly 60% of our new generation OSV vessel-days contracted for the remainder of 2012, with 20 vessels contracted through at least the end of the year.
-Our forward OSV contract coverage for 2013 currently stands at 27%.
-Our MPSV contract coverage for the remainder of 2012 has also strengthened as a result of the improving market conditions in the GoM.
-On the strength of two longterm contracts awarded to our MPSVs during 2011 and recent spot market activity, MPSV utilization increased from 13% for the first quarter of 2011 to 88% for the first quarter of 2012, and contract coverage for 2012 and 2013 is currently 66% and 40%, respectively.
+Market conditions.
+As of July 31, 2012, we had 65% of our new generation OSV vessel-days contracted for the remainder of 2012, with 24 vessels contracted through at least the end of the year.
+Our forward OSV contract coverage for 2013 currently stands at 34%.
+Our MPSV contract coverage for the remainder of 2012 has also increased as a result of the improving market conditions in the GoM.
+On the strength of two long-term contracts awarded to our MPSVs during 2011 and recent spot market activity, MPSV utilization was 91% for the second quarter of 2012 and contract coverage for the remainder of 2012 and 2013 is currently 70% and 40%, respectively.